aka-naman/Zenith-Vault/README.md

 ## 💻 Terminal Usage (CLI)

-ZenithVault also provides a powerful command-line interface for batch processing and automated queries:
+PrivateVault also provides a powerful command-line interface for batch processing and automated queries:

 ### Ingest and Index a PDF
 ```bash